xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-01-en.md

 > My idea for creating a working corner at home is to make something sellable.
 > For example, if I'm looking for a coworking space or coffee shop to work outside I try aiming for
 > the ones that offer a nice experience where all I need is my laptop.
 So I tried surrounding myself
-> with nice objects like plants, nice coffee machine and good lights.
+> with nice objects like plants, nice coffee machine, and good lights.
 And yes, a proper
 > comfortable chair that won't destroy my back.

 My comments on my setup:
 > My work place at home is actually an installed cabinet in the wall which was taken out
 > and its place is now a makeshift cubicle with a desk.
-> I have not been using a 2nd monitor for the past 5 years as I usually work
+> I have not been using the 2nd monitor for the past 5 years as I usually work
 > outside of home, but now I find it helpful to have a bigger monitor and more
 > screens to see at the same time.